kaisenlinux/manpages-dev/category/Backup/rsbackup.md

        rsbackup --retire-device [OPTIONS] [--] DEVICE...

 DESCRIPTION
-       rsbackup  backs  up  files from one or more (remote) destinations to a single backup storage directory, preserving their contents, layout, ownership, permis‐ sions, timestamps and hardlink structure.
+       rsbackup  backs up files from one or more (remote) destinations to a single backup storage directory, preserving their contents, layout, ownership, permissions, timestamps and hardlink structure.

        Incremental backups are achieved by hard-linking identical files within successive backups of the same files.